APogue/APogue.github.io/_posts/2025-10-07-ucr-analysis.md

         - What processing is used (find methodologies)
     - The line should be between the orange and green, the theoretical maximum assumes total consistency between medical coroners/ME's and police investigations, with a delta from self-defense (inclusive, excluded, respectively).
         - Take a max, min delta between lines and put them on the plots
-    - Other variations are due to IDC-9 to IDC-10 switch, different conclusions between medical and police with respect to cause of death, or whether the cause could not be determined, which the CDC would coded as "underdetermined" (and the police unknown?)
+    - Other variations are due to IDC-9 to IDC-10 switch, different conclusions between medical and police with respect to cause of death, or whether the cause could not be determined, which the CDC would code as "underdetermined" (and the police unknown?)
     - Regardless, empirically close alignment with the CDC is achieved in some states (or there could be more backend comms and collaboration between local agencies and coroners)
     - What I would consider a "healthy reporting channel" versus one that's problematic (Texas vs MS)
     - In addition to the frozen 2018-2020 window (which they've used exactly how many times?)
-Exacly how many times did JAG use the year 2018 to calculate funding?
+Exactly how many times did JAG use the year 2018 to calculate funding?
     - Weighted CIUS reporing population coverage statistic for each state, from 2015-2024
         - At the end of the day, it doesn't matter what underlying data is being used (SRS or NIBRS), what matters is the population coverage over the years
             - In MS the rural areas have a terrible history of reporting, that accounts for half the MS population